parse() functions

 * @author Jeongho Nam - https://github.com/samchon

-* @template T The type to validate
+* @template T The expected type after successful validation

 */